 As you work with a therapist, you may start to realise why you have needed your eating disorder and through non-judgemental support and kindness, you may find healthier ways to manage difficult aspects of life.

-Bingeing & Overeating Counselling and Treatment in Hove
+Bingeing & Overeating Counselling and Treatment in Brighton and Hove

 Compulsive eating disorder therapy understands this and will help to build your self-esteem and confidence as you work to understand the underlying reasons for your eating behaviour.
 Overeating counselling and therapy in Hove will help you to learn to use food more effectively so that you can satisfy your body’s need for fuel and experience increasing periods of switching off from food.
 You will discover that your body is able to regulate your weight naturally within a personal range when you provide it with a nutrient dense diet and complementary lifestyle behaviours such as walking a bit more and sitting down less.
 Your eating disorder therapist will help you to look at small and simple ways in which you can begin to make changes in your daily routine so that you adopt a “diet for life” as opposed to repetitive diets for weight loss.
 You will be offered an explanation of why these types of diets don’t allow people to maintain weight loss and coached in considering alternative ways of managing your lifestyle so that you can find increasing personal control and happiness.